IRENE ROSENZWEIG

 She was fluent in French, German, Spanish, Latin, and Greek.

 The Rosenzweig juried show has a long history with The Arts & Science Center, beginning with a gift from the Irene Rosenzweig Foundation in 1992.
 Rosenzweig died at age 94 on October 8, 1997, in Pine Bluff.
-She left a gift to ASC, The Irene Rosenzweig Endowment Fund, which supports the exhibition in her name and includes purchase awards for the center’s Permanent Collection.
+She left a gift to ASC, the Irene Rosenzweig Endowment Fund, which supports the exhibition in her name and includes purchase awards for the center’s Permanent Collection.

 From the Encyclopedia of Arkansas